Mark E Curtis

 Sir Thomas L. Heath - 'Euclid - The Thirteen Books of the Elements' Vol I ‘preface’ November 1908

 I heartily concur with Sir Thomas Heath’s prophetic observation and Dionysius Lardner's 1846 statement regarding the dangerous confusions and misunderstandings that the abandonment of Euclid will lead us toward.
-At the time of his writing Sir Thomas can have had no conception that the ‘chaos’ he prophesied in mathematics was likely to permeate this relatively modern science of ‘biological-chemistry’ and hence the whole of science and society in general.
-Sad to say, since 1953, the present understanding of DNA structure has single handedly sent education and knowledge throughout the world on a wrong headed trajectory.
-To coin a phrase, it would seem we have been right royally led up the garden path, and thereby, humanity now finds itself in an all consuming state of scientific, cultural, and educational dystopia.
+At the time of his writing Sir Thomas could have had no conception that the ‘chaos’ he prophesied in mathematics was likely to permeate the relatively modern science of ‘biological-chemistry’, and hence the whole of science and society in general.
+Sad to say, since 1953, the present understanding of DNA structure has single handedly sent education, truth and knowledge on a wrong headed trajectory.
+To coin a phrase, it would seem that we, the generality of the people, have been led right royally up the garden path as they say, and theretofore, humanity now finds itself in an all consuming state of ignorence - scientific, cultural, and educational.

-The ancient practice of ‘geometry' that so many people find dry, dull and difficult, actually served a very key purpose.
-It prised open and exercised the mind in a very stringent manner - similar to the good that today we might ascribe to physical exercise on the body.
-Evidently our reluctance to engage with Euclid is nothing new, for even Peregrine Pickle, the eponymous and comic hero of Tobias Smollett’s 18th Century novel, when introduced to ‘Euclid’s tests of truth by demonstration’, found that his head drooped and his interest waned on contemplation of the ‘pons asinorum’ [BI.pr5] and ‘Pythagoras’s discovery that the square of the hypotenuse was equal to the squares of the other two sides of a right-angled triangle’[BI.pr47].
+The ancient practice of ‘geometry' that so many people find dry, dull and difficult, serves a very key purpose.
+It both prises open and exercises the mind in a very stringent manner - similar to the good that today we might ascribe to physical exercise on the body.
+Evidently our reluctance to engage with Euclid is nothing new, for even Peregrine Pickle, the eponymous and comic hero of Tobias Smollett’s 18th Century comic novel, when introduced to ‘Euclid’s tests of truth by demonstration’, found that his head drooped and his interest waned on contemplation of the ‘pons asinorum’ [BI.pr5] and ‘Pythagoras’s discovery that the square of the hypotenuse was equal to the squares of the other two sides of a right-angled triangle’[BI.pr47].
 The final propositions of Euclid’s thirteenth book [XIII.pr13-18] deal with the Platonic solids which I have illustrated below.
-These were 3-D in form and, to some extent, were the beginning of what Plato considered our woeful lack of investigation into solid geometry [Republic - Education of the Philosopher 528, bcde].
-Plato tended to scoff at the visual arts in general, but only, I suspect, because the Ancients never fully understood Mathematical Linear Perspective, a device which came to light during the early Renaissance.
-Whilst the ancient’s understood perspective in the sense of recession, ie the foreground larger and the background smaller, they never corollated the two as a mathematical progression.
-Had they done so I don’t doubt there would have been a fourteenth book containing many more 3-D geometric propositions, one of which would have been the Pentagonal Helix that I happen to have literally stumbled over in 1995 when trying to resolve considerable topological problems with regard to Crick and Watson’s accepted proposal.
+These were 3-D in form and, to some extent, were the springboard for what Plato termed our woeful lack of investigation into Solid Geometry [Republic - Education of the Philosopher 528, bcde].
+Plato had a tendency to scoff at the visual arts in general, but only, I suspect, because the Ancients never fully understood Mathematical Linear Perspective, a device which came to light during the early Renaissance.
+Whilst the ancient’s understood perspective in the simplistic sense of recession - ie the foreground larger and the background smaller - they never corollated the two as a direct mathematical progression.
+Had they done so I don’t doubt there would likely have been a fourteenth book containing many 3-D geometric propositions.
+One of those propositions would likely have been the Pentagonal Helix that I happen to stumble over in 1995 when trying to resolve considerable topological problems with regard to Crick and Watson’s proposed and accepted model.

-To the biochemist who questions the importance of geometry and places all their emphasis on the chemistry of molecules I can but press them to contemplate the spacial illustration on the cover of one of their own Bibles (below).
+To the biochemist who will question the importance of geometry and who places all their emphasis on the chemistry of molecules I can but press them to contemplate the spacial illustration on the cover of one of their own Bibles (below).
 An atom is by its very nature a ‘monad’, and ‘compound groups of monads’ create molecules of both 2 and 3-dimensional geometric space and structure.
-Is it so unreasonable to argue that both the proportion, regularity and dynamic abilities exhibited by the DNA ‘super-molecule’ are in large part equally accounted for by geometric shape and structure as well as by the chemical attractions and interactions of its parts?
+Is it really so unreasonable to argue that the proportion, regularity and dynamic abilities exhibited by the DNA ‘super-molecule’ are in large part equally accounted for by geometric shape and structure as well as by the chemical attractions and interactions of their parts?

 Tetrahedron - Octahedron - Cube - Icosahedron - Dodecahedron